Alexon1999/django-stripe/README.md

 [Postman Collection](./django-stripe.postman_collection.json)

-## Frontend integrating with this Django project and Stripe Frontend Library
+## Frontend Applications integrated with this Django Project and Stripe Frontend Library

 These are the repositories that use this Django project as a backend and Stripe Frontend Library to make payments.